 <Applicable to Temperature Characteristics X7R (R7), X7T (D7) beyond Rated Voltage of 200VDC>

 The load should be contained so that the self-heating of the capacitor body remains below 20°C, when measuring at an ambient temperature of 25°C. In addition, use a K thermocouple of ø0.1mm with less heat capacity when measuring, and measure in a condition where there is no effect from the radiant heat of other components or air flow caused by convection.
 Excessive generation of heat may cause deterioration of the characteristics and reliability of the capacitor.
 (Absolutely do not perform measurements while the cooling fan is operating, as an accurate measurement may not be performed.)

 <Applicable to Temperature Characteristics U2J (7U), C0G (5C) beyond Rated Voltage of 200VDC>

 Since the self-heating is low in the low loss series, the allowable power becomes extremely high ompared to the common X7R (R7) characteristics.However, when a load with self-heating of 20°C is applied at the rated voltage, the allowable power may be exceeded.
-When the capacitor is used in a high-frequency voltage circuit of 1kHz or more, the frequency of the applied voltage should be less than 500kHz sine wave (less than 100kHz for a product with rated voltage of DC3.15kV), to limit the voltage load so that the load remains within the derating shown in the following figure.
+Refer to the detailed spec sheet for voltage load limitations of high-frequency (1 kHz or higher) voltage circuits.